selfdriven-foundation/cardano-eastern-council/README.md

-# cicc-ec
+# Cardano Eastern Council

-Cardano Eastern Council
+Information relating to the nomination for a seat on the Cardano Interim Constitutional Committee.